bookings and lab access

-The lab technician is available to assist with any of the lab's equipment during their office hours including workshops on lab stations/programs and accreditations on advanced equipment to allow for booking.
+The lab technician is available to assist with any of the lab's equipment including workshops on lab stations/programs and accreditations on advanced equipment to allow for booking.

 Troubleshooting is also available at all times via email or by appointment with a reasonable response period.

 other university resources